Joanne Wood

-Joanne Wood (née Calderwood; born 23 December 1985) is a Scottish professional mixed martial artist and former Muay Thai champion who competed in the Women's Flyweight division of the Ultimate Fighting Championship.
+Joanne Wood (née Calderwood; born 23 December 1985) is a Scottish retired professional mixed martial artist and former Muay Thai champion who competed in the Women's Flyweight division of the Ultimate Fighting Championship.

 Biography

 Wood first started Muay Thai training by accident.
 When she was 13, her younger brother was meant to go to a class with his friend, who did not turn up.
 Her mother asked her to go to keep him company.
 She fell in love with it and begged her mother to allow her to give up competitive swimming to do the two classes each week.
 This led to doing two sessions a day and spending all of her time training on her own between these sessions.

 She worked several jobs growing up, including one after secondary school that involved her helping children and people who were on ventilation machines, monitoring them in the hospital and assisting them when needed.
 But those were 12-hour shifts, which drained energy and made training difficult.
 She eventually found another gym, left that job to work at the gym and made a significant commitment to her training.
 "I had to make a decision if I wanted to keep fighting or stay in my job," she said.
 "I wanted to keep fighting."